MaterializeInc/materialize/doc/developer/design/20230418_persist_state_pubsub.md

 volume comfortably with minimal impact on performance.

 That said, we'll want to keep an eye on how much time `environmentd` spends broadcasting diffs, as it will be a new workload for the process.
+If `environmentd` CPU usage spikes too high (e.g. >0.5-1 CPU), we will reconsider the approach entirely.
+Early prototyping has indicated a very small rise in CPU (0.05-0.1 range for a heavy workload).

 We anticipate `clusterd` to be negligibly impacted by this added RPC traffic, as each `clusterd` would only need to push/receive updates for the shards it is reading and writing, work is that is very similar to what it is doing today.

 Our existing Persist metrics dashboard, in addition to the new metrics outlined below, should be sufficient to monitor the change and understand its impact.